Craig Emerson: Post-parliament

 In February 2018, Emerson's memoir, The Boy from Baradine, was published by Scribe Publications.'

 In August 2018, Emerson was involved in public disagreement with Sky News Australia when he resigned in protest as a commentator for the TV network when Sky News broadcast an interview with the right-wing Australian activist Blair Cottrell.
 Emerson said that, "My father fought Nazis in World War II and was interred in a German POW camp."
 Explaining his decision on Twitter, he said that the decision by Sky News to screen the interview with Cottrell was "another step in a journey to normalising racism and bigotry in our country."

 In November 2018, Emerson was appointed Distinguished Fellow at the Australian National University.
 In March 2019, Emerson was appointed Director of the Australian APEC Study Centre at RMIT University.
-Emerson is also chair of the McKell Institute.
+Emerson was also chair of the McKell Institute and The Australian Alliance for Animals.

-On the subject of Australia-China relations, Craig Emerson has consistently argued that the poor relationship is partly caused by Australia.
+On the subject of Australia-China relations, Craig Emerson consistently argued prior to 2022 that the poor relationship was partly caused by Australia.
+In September 2023, Emerson led The Australian delegation of the resumed High Level leadership Dialogue to Beijing, where he also met with China's foreign minister Wang Yi.

+Emerson and former South Australian premier, Jay Weatherill, assisted by Lenda Onsalem, John Graham and senators Anthony Chisholm and Linda White, conducted the ALP's review of the 2019 federal election loss.
+Newly elected Labor leader, Anthony Albanese, referred to the Emerson-Weatherill report as a blueprint for the 2022 election campaign.
+Emerson was also a panellist assisting Greg Combet and Lenda Onsalem in the review of Labor's successful 2022 election campaign.

+Following the election of the Albanese government, Emerson was appointed chair of the Australia Political Exchange Council.

+In late-2022, small business minister, the Hon Julie Collins MP, commissioned Emerson to conduct a Statutory Review of the Payment Times Report Act 2020, making recommendations to improve the payment times of large businesses to their small business suppliers.
+The report was given to The Australian government in June 2023.

+In September 2023, Emerson was appointed by trade minister, Don Farrell, to the Australian government's Trade 2040 Taskforce to advise the government on its trade policy agenda to the year 2040.

+In January 2024, Emerson was appointed by the Albanese government to lead a review into the Food and Grocery Code of Conduct.

+In February 2024, Emerson was appointed a member of the National Competition Council.

+Personal life

+Emerson's son Thomas Emerson is the co-founder of the Independents for Canberra party and was elected to the Australian Capital Territory Legislative Assembly in 2024.